 - keep a record of events: when you complained, to whom, what they said they could do and by when

-- if relevant, take a screen print on your PC or laptop or use another device to take a video of the screen as evidence of the problem
+- if relevant, take a screenshot on your PC, laptop or smartphone, or use another device to take a video of the screen as evidence of the problem

 - keep copies of emails sent and received